How to Read a Package Insert

 Drug Abuse and Dependence

-This section tells whether this medicine could be abused or cause psychological or physical dependence.
-The package inserts for most seizure medicines say that there is no evidence of abuse potential or dependence, or that it has not been tested in humans.
-Seizure medicines that are in the barbiturate or benzodiazepine groups (such as phenobarbital, Mysoline (primidone), and Klonopin (clonazepam)) can cause dependence, however.
+This section says whether the medicine could be misused or could cause emotional or physical dependence.
+Most seizure medicine inserts say there is no clear evidence of misuse or dependence, or that this has not been studied in people.
+Some seizure medicines, such as barbiturates or benzodiazepines, can cause dependence.

 Overdosage